Crime and the Criminal Justice System

 Do I get to have a jury decide my case?

 You can request a jury, but most adjudication occurs in front of a judge or a master.
-A master is an expert in juvenile delinquency issues, who carries out the same tasks that a judge would do during adjudication.
+A master is similar to a judge but with limited authority though they carry out many of the same tasks that a judge would do during adjudication.
 The only difference is that, at the end of adjudication, a judge must approve recommendations of the master before they are final.

 What does “presumption of innocence” mean?